History of the Ottawa Senators (since 1992): Ottawa's turnaround

 One month before the Senators were to open the new Palladium, after three-straight last place finishes, and poor attendance at the Civic Centre, the Senators organization was in turmoil.
 Star player Alexei Yashin, angered that management favoured Daigle over him despite posting higher numbers, was a contract hold-out.
-First-round draft choice Bryan Berard, who had left the Senators training camp unsigned to a contract, had publicly stated that he would never report to the Senators.
-After Head Coach Rick Bowness demoted Daigle to the fourth line, General Manager Randy Sexton fired Bowness and Assistant Coach Alain Vigneault on November 20, 1995.
-He replaced the coaches with Prince Edward Island Senators coach Dave Allison and gave the assistant coaching job to former Hartford Whalers Head Coach Pierre McGuire, who was working at the time as a scout for the Senators.
-Daigle was returned to full-time duty, but Sexton's changes did not improve the team's play.
+First-round draft choice Bryan Berard, who had left the Senators training camp unsigned to a contract, publicly stated that he would never report to the Senators.
+After head coach Rick Bowness demoted Daigle to the fourth line, general manager Randy Sexton fired Bowness and assistant coach Alain Vigneault on November 20, 1995.
+He replaced the coaches with Prince Edward Island Senators coach Dave Allison and gave the assistant coaching job to former Hartford Whalers head coach Pierre McGuire, who was working at the time as a scout for the Senators.

 The situation was a large concern for the Senators ownership and especially for Ogden, which had much invested in the soon-to-open Palladium and which did not want to open the Palladium to poor attendance.
 Ogden brought in Roy Mlakar to assist in sorting out the turmoil; he would eventually become team president and CEO.

-The turnaround process started with the firing of Sexton on December 11, 1995, and the hiring of the Mighty Ducks of Anaheim Assistant General Manager Pierre Gauthier as GM, Ottawa's first with previous NHL executive experience.
-Before the end of January, Gauthier had signed Yashin to a three-year contract, traded Berard to the New York Islanders for Wade Redden, and hired Jacques Martin as head coach.
+The turnaround process started with the firing of Sexton on December 11, 1995, and the hiring of the Mighty Ducks of Anaheim assistant general manager Pierre Gauthier as GM, Ottawa's first with previous NHL executive experience.
+Before the end of January, Gauthier signed Yashin to a three-year contract, traded Berard to the New York Islanders for Wade Redden, and hired Jacques Martin as head coach.